 Sgt.
 Zenon Roland Bardowski on October 17, 1914, in Gary, Indiana, to Zenon N. Bardowski & Caroline Lena Kostur-Bardowski.
 He grew up at 1601 Jackson Street in Gary, Indiana, and was a 1932 graduate of Froebel High School in Gary.
 His family operated a grocery and meat market.
 Zenon liked cars so much that hand two friends were arrested and charged with auto theft in May 1935.
 On April 27, 1937, his father passed away.

-Zenon joined the Illinois National Guard – in October 1940 – because he knew that sooner or later the United States would become involved in World War II.
+Zenon joined the Illinois National Guard on September 23, 1940, because he knew that sooner or later the United States would become involved in World War II.
 The reason he ended up in the Illinois National Guard instead of the Indiana National Guard was that he was a race car driver and an automobile mechanic.
 His interest in automobiles resulted in his wanting to get into tanks on the ground level.
 Since the closest tank company to Gary was located in Maywood, Illinois, he joined the Illinois National Guard’s 33rd Tank Company.
+Since he had joined the National Guard, he did not need to register for the draft when the Selective Service Act took effect on October 16, 1940.

 After the maneuvers, the members of the company were informed that they had been selected for duty overseas and that this duty could last from six months up to six years.
 The battalion was next sent to Camp Polk in Louisiana, where the older men and married men were released from federal service and replaced with men from other battalions.
 It was there that the battalion received new tanks that they had never been trained to use.